Understanding Behavioral Therapy for Children: A Parent’s Guide

 • Parent-Child Interaction Therapy (PCIT)

-Benefits of Behavioral Therapy for Children
+Benefits of Behavioral Therapy in Children

 Behavioral therapy provides numerous benefits, including:

-• Improved emotional regulation
+• Stronger emotional self-regulation

-• Reduction in disruptive or problematic behaviors
+• Reduction in aggression or disruptive behavior

-• Increased self-confidence and self-esteem
+• Boosted self-confidence and resilience

 Behavioral therapy

-Common Conditions Treated by Behavioral Therapy
+Conditions Often Treated with Behavioral Therapy

-ADHD
+ADHD (Attention-Deficit/Hyperactivity Disorder)

 Autism Spectrum Disorder (ASD)